 I push the oil slick slowly advancing towards me away every 3 seconds and hold on to the wall for dear life.

-Revenge of the Abuelas: Attack of the Killer Mud Bath 2
+Attack of the Killer Volcanic Mud Bath 2: Revenge of the Abuelas

 The abuelas are aggressive and don’t do a particularly good job.
 Jeremy and I emerge from our sponge baths still dirty and feeling a little violated.
 I just want to not have mud on me anymore, so I make my way back to the tiny dirty urinal and change again.
 I still feel gross and still want to wash my hands.